 Fuel up regularly

 When going on a long distant drive try and remember to fuel up regularly.
 This is more important if you are travelling along roads or in a place that doesn’t have a lot of service stations.
-If you are travelling along a highway/motorway then you may not have to worry too much, as there’s often plenty of service stations at regular intervals.
+If you are travelling along a highway/motorway then you may not have to worry too much, as there are often plenty of service stations at regular intervals.

 A great feature of modern cars is to have cruise control.
 This will allow you to set your car to a certain speed and then relax and take your pedal off the gas.
 Cruise control should only be used in safe areas where the speed should stay consistent for long periods, such as highways/motorways.
 You shouldn’t use cruise control for city driving, or when in traffic, or around construction on highways.